antonidag/myblog/content/en/posts/benchmark-condition/index.md

 ```
 ### If Expression
 <a href="https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference" target="_blank" rel="noopener noreferrer">Expressions</a> in Logic Apps are a sequence that can contain one or more functions, operators, variables, explicit values, or constants.
-One of these expressions is the function `if`, often combined with other functions, as shown below:
+Expressions can be used for varus purposes and places, for instance there are functions for date time operations, logical operations, collection operations to mention a few.
+One that we are more intreseed in is the function `if`, and it is often combined with other functions, as shown below:
 ```
 if(equals(a,10),a,null)
 ```